circulosmeos/gztool/README.md

 After that, comes all the *struct point* data.
 As previously said, windows are compressed so a previous register (32 bits) with their length is needed.

-After all the *struct point* structures data, the original uncompressed data of the gzipped file is stored (64 bits).
+After all the *struct point* structures data, the original uncompressed data size of the gzipped file is stored (64 bits).

-Please note that not all the data is 64-bit long.
+Please note that not all stored numbers are 64-bit long.
 This is because some counters will always fit in less length.
 Refer to code.

+With 64 bit long numbers, the index could potentially manage files up to 2^64 = 16 EiB (16 777 216 TiB).

 Version
 =======